 Park City, Utah has three year-round mountain resorts featuring miles of easy to advanced trails.
 The three ski areas are: Deer Valley, Park City and The Canyons.
 Skiing and snowboarding are tops in winter, and in warmer weather, wildflowers bloom and mountain trails are great for hiking and biking as well as alpine golf.
 For food aficionados, Park City offers cuisines from around the world in over 100 restaurants and bars.

-Please click here to view an update of fees at Raintree's Associate and Alliance resorts.
+Please click here to view a list of fees charged by Raintree's Associate and Alliance resorts.

 Park Plaza offers junior suite, one-bedroom, and two-bedroom condominiums, which can sleep up to eight guests.
 Our rooms feature coffee makers, bathrobes, and gas fireplaces.
 The resort itself features bicycle rentals, ski equipment storage, and shuttle service to ski lifts.